ETHZ-INS/py3r_behaviour/docs/getting_started.md

 This guide explains the end‑to‑end workflow and links to the relevant APIs.
 It is intentionally minimal and focuses on “what” and “where,” not code.

+*For detailed methods and syntax examples, see API*

+*For code pipeline examples, see [Examples](examples/full_pipeline.md)*

 ### Core objects
 - [`Tracking`][py3r.behaviour.tracking.tracking.Tracking]: store and preprocess single‑view tracked keypoints with auto-generated metadata.